-Full-frame cameras used to be the preserve of professionals and well-heeled amateurs, but as competition has increased, prices have fallen to the point where they are within the reach of many enthusiasts.
+Full-frame DSLR cameras used to be the preserve of professionals and well-heeled amateurs.
+But as competition has increased (and older models have been discounted as newer siblings arrive) prices have fallen to the point where they are within the reach of many enthusiasts around, which means that you're spoiled for choice if you're looking for a camera deal.
+And nowadays it is not just about DSLRs, there are some great full-frame mirrorless cameras too at affordable prices.

-That’s not to say they’re exactly cheap, but there are full-frame bargains to be found if you’re prepared to buy a previous-generation camera, or sacrifice a little in the way of performance to get that large-sensor look.
+That’s not to say manufacturers are giving them away for free, but there are full-frame camera bargains to be found if you’re prepared to buy a previous-generation camera, or sacrifice a little in the way of performance to get that large-sensor look.

-Whether you’re looking to upgrade from a cropped-sensor DSLR or a mirrorless compact system camera, or you’re considering changing to a different system altogether, this round-up will guide you to the best affordable full-frame bodies available.
+Whether you’re looking to upgrade from a cropped-sensor DSLR or something to rival the best mirrorless cameras around, or you’re considering changing to a different system altogether, this round-up will guide you to the best affordable full-frame bodies available.

 2. Canon EOS 6D Mark II

-Canon’s newest full-frame DSLR gains more sophisticated AF and a touch-sensitive display
+Canon’s budget full-frame DSLR has sophisticated AF and a touch display

 Type: DSLR | Sensor: Full frame | Megapixels: 26.2MP | Lens mount: Canon EF | Screen: 3in vari-angle touchscreen, 1,040,000 dots | Viewfinder: Optical | Max burst speed: 6.5fps | Max video resolution: 1080p | User level: Enthusiast/professional

-Arriving five years after the original Canon EOS 6D, the EOS 6D Mark II sees some significant upgrades over that model.
+Best budget full-frame DSLR Arriving five years after the original Canon EOS 6D, the EOS 6D Mark II sees some significant upgrades over that model.
 As well as a step up in resolution – from 20.2MP to 26.2MP – it features Canon’s latest DIGIC 7 processing engine, a touch-sensitive, vari-angle display and 5-axis digital stabilisation for handheld video recording (which tops out at 1080p – no 4K option here).
 The autofocus system gets a healthy boost in the shape of 45 cross-type points, 27 of which are f/8 compatible, although the AF point array is weighted towards the centre of the frame.
 The system is sensitive down to -3EV and benefits from Canon’s excellent Dual Pixel CMOS AF in Live View and movies too.
-It’s a great camera to shoot with, but in our EOS 6D Mark II test we found the so-so dynamic range and the lack of 100% viewfinder coverage to be somewhat disappointing.
+It’s a great camera to shoot with, and while we found the so-so dynamic range and the lack of 100% viewfinder coverage to be somewhat disappointing, the EOS 6D Mark II's combination of features, flexibility and value make it one of the best Canon cameras of all.

 Read more: Canon EOS 6D Mark II review